The Value of School Gardens

 • history garden ("If you have a pocket of native plants, you have an historical treasure.
 Consider it an antique that needs your help to make it through the coming hundreds of years." — Merv Wallace)

-• pizza garden (below is a photo of my students creating their pizza garden one year)
+• pizza garden (below is a photo of my students creating their pizza garden one year — each slice grew a different topping; we grew wheat in a separate bed)

 • art garden (mimicking a famous painting, growing dye plants, or ensuring beautiful places to observe and sketch the natural world)